Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/09-Networking/02-Pre-requisite-Switching-Routing-Gateways.md

 In this section, we will take a look at **Switching, Routing and Gateways**

 ## Switching
+- we connect the two machines to a switch to form a netowrk.
 - To see the interface on the host system

 ```
 $ ip link
 ```